 Government should not be legislating on the sanctity of marriage.
 Unfortunately, when government begins to alter the tenets upon which traditional marriage is based, I believe it becomes necessary to prevent the erosion of such values.
 Thus, I am a cosponsor of H. J. Res.
 51, a resolution proposing a Constitutional amendment that defines marriage in the United States as consisting only of the union between a man and a woman.

 Marriage is a commitment that requires a lot of work and prayer.
 As a state senator, I cosponsored a 2008 Illinois law requiring insurance companies to cover treatment from licensed marriage therapists.

-Regardless of your position on the issue, no one should be forced to pay for someone else’s abortion.
+I am pro-life and believe we should defend the sanctity of life from conception to its natural end.
+I support legislation that protects the lives of the unborn and prevents taxpayer dollars from funding abortions.
+Regardless of your position on the issue, Americans widely agree that no one should be forced to pay for someone else’s abortion.
 I am a cosponsor of House-passed legislation H.R.
 7, the No Taxpayer Funding for Abortion Act, which codifies existing prohibitions, such as the Hyde Amendment, on the use of federal funds to pay for abortions.

 I am a cosponsor of the House-passed legislation H.R.
 1797, the Pain-Capable Unborn Child Protection Act, which prohibits abortion past unborn children who are 20 weeks or older, the point at which they can experience pain.